 mv kubelogin /usr/local/bin/kubectl-oidc_login

-Before making any changes to the cluster, verify the Okta flow works and check what’s in the token:
+Before changing anything in the cluster, verify the Okta flow works and inspect the token:

-If you’ve configured a custom domain in Okta (under Customizations → Domain), use that — for example https://auth.yourdomain.com/oauth2/default.
-If not, use your Okta integrator address directly: https://your-integrator-id.okta.com/oauth2/default.
-Note that the custom domain must also be set as the issuer in your authorization server settings (Security → API → Authorization Servers → default) otherwise the issuer URL in the token won’t match and Kubernetes will reject it.
+If you have a custom domain in Okta, use it — e.g. https://auth.yourdomain.com/oauth2/default.
+If not, use your Okta integrator address directly.
+The custom domain must also be set as the issuer in your authorization server settings (Security → API → Authorization Servers → default), otherwise the iss claim in the token won’t match and Kubernetes will reject it.

 kubectl oidc-login setup \